fiso64/slsk-batchdl/README.md

                                  30-minute bans. (default: 34)
   --searches-renew-time <sec>    Controls how often available searches are replenished.
-                                 Lower values may cause 30-minute bans. (default: 220) --display <option>             Changes how searches and downloads are displayed:
+                                 Lower values may cause 30-minute bans. (default: 220) --display-mode <option>        Changes how searches and downloads are displayed:
                                  'single' (default): Show transfer state and percentage 'double': Transfer state and a large progress bar 'simple': No download bars or changing percentages